How to Write a Career Change Cover Letter

 The process of getting ready for a career transition is thrilling, but can also get a little scary.
 For people changing careers, cover letters are a powerful secret weapon.

-While resumes represent a way to highlight your job history, cover letters provide you the chance to discuss how that experience will help you succeed in your upcoming position.
 Thus, you should always make every effort to convince a potential employer that you are the ideal candidate for the position.
 And now, we will see how to write a career change cover letter.

-Start Strong With a Unique Opener
+3. Start Strong With a Unique Opener

 Use the first line of your cover letter to grab the reader's interest right away.
-If you want to increase your chances, avoid opening with an overused cliché about being ‘the ideal candidate for the position’ and refrain from saying, ‘I'm eager to apply for [Position] at [Company].’
+If you want to increase your chances, avoid opening with an overused cliché about being ‘the ideal candidate right person for the position' and refrain from saying, ‘I'm eager to apply for [Position] at [Company].'

-Introduce Yourself
+4. Introduce Yourself

 What three things about yourself would you tell a hiring manager if you could only say three things?